2018-2019 Student Rights, Rules, and Responsibilities

 In accordance with Indiana Code, a person less than 18 years of age who possesses tobacco on his person commits a Class C infraction.
 Any student who is in violation of this offense wil be issued a citation by the Tippecanoe County Sheriff’s Department.
 The student will then be cited into Tippecanoe Superior Court 6 and could expect court costs plus up to $500.00 in fines.
 (Use or possession of any tobacco products are included—i.e. dip, chew, e-cigarettes, etc.)

 13. Using on school grounds during school hours an electronic paging device, hand-held portable telephone, electronic storage or recording devices, or other similar electronic devices in a situation not related to a school purpose or an educational function.
-Any student needing to place a telephone call during school hours should request permission to use a school telephone or use a pay telephone during passing periods.
+Any student needing to place a telephone call during school hours should request permission to use a school telephone during passing periods.
 Parent(s)/Guardian(s) allowing students to carry electronic devices to school, implies permission to the school to have access to any and all information on the device if confiscated for disciplinary or investigative purposes.
 Information contained on devices is subject to inspection.

 14. Possession of any firearm, destructive device, or deadly weapon on school property which is in violation of Federal Law.
 The penalty for such violation is expulsion for a calendar year.